 The initial step is to teach them ‘why’ learning multiplication is necessary, not just how they have to memorize the 13 times table.
 If this is done right, this certainly motivates kids to learn, which is a must for the learning process.

 Read Aloud the Multiplication Table Forward and Backward

 Once the kids finish writing the multiplication table, ask them to read it aloud in both ways – forward and backward.
 They have to do this slowly and carefully.
-13 times table maths can be quickly learnt by reading them aloud forward and backwards.
+Math 13 times table can be quickly learned by reading them aloud forward and backward.